 Considered to be the best restaurant in Las Terrazas, you can organize a pig roast or something a bit more unusual like rabbit cooked creole style.

-The outdoor dining area is in the middle of a gorgeous rural area where you can see live animals, the garden and fruit trees.
+The outdoor dining area is in the middle of a gorgeous rural area where you can see live animals, the garden and exotic fruit trees.

 Casa del Campesino